palaima/AndroidSmoothBluetooth/README.md

 `tryConnection()` is linked with BluetoothHelper.Listener so all connection events will be passed to listener.

 ### 5. Sending data
-`boolean CRLF` indicates if data is need to be send with ending by LF and CR or not.
 ```java
 mBluetoothHelper.send(byte[] data, boolean CRLF);
 ```